L1ghtn1ng/wake/README.md

 * git clone https://github.com/L1ghtn1ng/wake.git /var/www/html/

-You will want to under the wake directory open wake.wsgi that I have provided and change the secrect key.
+You will want to under the wake directory open wake.wsgi that I have provided and change the secret key.
 It says change me, after doing so save and exit the file

 # Dependencies